madhuakula/kubernetes-goat/guide/src/scenarios/scenario-13.md

-# DoS the memory/cpu resources
+# DoS the memory/CPU resources

 ## Scenario Information

-Whe there is no specification of resources in the Kubernetes manifests and not applied limit ranges for the containers.
-As an attacker we can consume all the resources where the pod/deployment running and starve other resources and cause a DoS for the environment.
+There is no specification of resources in the Kubernetes manifests and not applied limit ranges for the containers.
+As an attacker, we can consume all the resources where the pod/deployment running and starve other resources and cause a DoS for the environment.

 * To get started with the scenario, navigate to [http://127.0.0.1:1236](http://127.0.0.1:1236)